johannapeltarion/community-code/solar_panels/README.md

 # Analysis of the deployed model
 1. Note the URL and token in the Deployment view
-2. Run solar_analysis.py:
+2. Run solar_visualize.ipynb:
 `
-python solar_analysis.py {<dataset_path>} {url} {token}
+jupyter notebook solar_analysis.py
 `
-The generated CSV file will contain the actual and predicted values for each image in the validation subset.
-You may use this data for analysis of the model in notebooks etc.\
+3. Set the dataset path, URL and token in the notebook
 \
 \
 \